INCLUSION: EVERY CHILD'S RIGHT

-Joanne Eichinger, Ph.D. is a professor at University of Rhode Island.
+By Joanne Eichinger, Ph.D., Professor at the University of Rhode Island

 Prior to the passage of PL 94-142, parents fought for access to public education for their children with disabilities.
 The fight continues now for equal access and equal opportunity.
 Twenty-six years after the passage of PL 94-142, parents still have to fight for their children’s right to be educated in a general education environment, despite the fact that this right is mandated by law.
 This should not be, and it needs to change.

 PL 94-142 defines the least restrictive environment in the following way:

 “To the maximum extent appropriate, children with disabilities, including children in public or private institutions or other care facilities, are educated with children [without disabilities,] and special classes, separate schooling, or other removal of children with disabilities from the regular educational environment occurs only when the nature or severity of the disability of a child is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily.”

 The IDEA Amendments of 1997 put additional emphasis on inclusion.
 A general education teacher must attend the IEP meeting.
 Time spent outside the general education environment and the rationale for this placement must be documented on the IEP.

 When placement decisions are being made, districts and individual schools all too often overlook the strengths students possess and fail to explore the supports needed for the student to succeed in a regular class.
 Instead they look at a child’s label or disability and recommend placement based solely on that label or disability – typically in a very restrictive self-contained class.
 This default option is easier- it simply requires that the students go to a self-contained class where there is room, without considering their individual needs.
 This is a clear violation of IDEA.